Khadija162/car_coupling/README.md

 └── prepare_data.py         # This file helps convert the dataset from labelme data format to images as well as x.

+└── network.py # Convolutional neyral network

-└── train.py                #Allows the training of the CNN model
+└── train.py                # Allows the training of the CNN model

 └── predict.py              # Script used for performing inference in relation to ./find_couplings

-├── model/
+├── trained model/

 └── coupling_net.pth        # # Trained model (after training process)